Jebble/Gravity-Forms-Uploads-as-Attachments/gforms-uploads-as-attachments/readme.txt

 == Installation ==
+To install this plugin follow these steps:

+- From the dashboard of your site, navigate to Plugins --> Add New.
+- Select the Upload option and hit "Choose File."
+- Navigate to and select the .zip file you can downlaod from this page.
+- Follow the instructions and wait till it's finished.
+- When it's finished, activate the plugin via the prompt.
+A message will show confirming activation was successful.

+To use the plugin simply go to the notification edit screen in gravity forms.

-Installation instructions for WordPress plugins can be found in the codex. https://codex.wordpress.org/Managing_Plugins#Installing_Plugins
+Further / more instructions on installing WordPress plugins can be found in the codex. https://codex.wordpress.org/Managing_Plugins#Installing_Plugins

 == Frequently Asked Questions ==